sigmod2027caps/CAPS-SIGMOD-2027/readme.md

 ## Datasets

-Nothing under `data/` is shipped; each directory holds the scripts that build its input, and each has a README with the details. `./run.sh` invokes these for you, but they can also be run on their own:
+Nothing under `data/` is shipped; each directory holds the scripts that build its input. `data/taxis/README.txt` says which archive the taxi files come from and why that release rather than the current official one; `generate_nexmark.py` documents its parameters and its output format in its docstring. `./run.sh` invokes both for you, but they can also be run on their own:

 ```bash
 cd data/nexmark && python3 generate_nexmark.py